defeo/class-cost/technical-annex.md

 #### 1.2.2	Objectives

-**TODO**
+**TODO** [Chloe: list or prose?
+Prose here then list for 1.2.2.1 and 1.2.2.2?]

 ##### 1.2.2.1 Research Coordination Objectives

+Although isogeny-based cryptography is still very much an emerging field, the time pressure of achieving post-quantum cryptographic standards and the memory benefits of using isogeny-based key exchange are facilitating the possibility of relatively early wide-scale adoption of isogeny-based cryptosystems.
+A major research coordination objective of the Action therefore is to lead a global discussion to develop a common understanding of both classical and quantum algorithms applied to isogeny-based cryptosystems.
+A part of this objective is to input to international standards on post-quantum cryptography such as (but not limited to) the ongoing competition for post-quantum cryptographic standards being led by NIST.

-- Developing the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.
+Another major research coordination objective is to develop the field of isogeny-based cryptography both by improving the understanding of the existing protocols, which ties naturally into the above objective, but also by developing new protocols.

-- Leading the development of a common understanding internationally of both classical and quantum algorithms applied to isogeny-based cryptosystems.
+We will also make use of the collaboration of a critical mass of experts across Europe to create an open source database of isogeny formulas.
-- Create an open-source database of isogeny formulas.
-This naturally complements and can be included in the already widely-used Explicit Formulas Database (https://hyperelliptic.org/EFD/). **TODO** check with Tanja.
+Such a database is an invaluable resource for researchers to keep track of, build upon, and expand the latest developments in the fast-moving area of efficient algorithms.
+This database will be a natural complement to and can be included in the already widely-used Explicit Formulas
-- Write a book on isogeny-based cryptography covering the basic topics needed for a newcomer to the topic to start doing research in the area.
+Database (https://hyperelliptic.org/EFD/). **TODO check with Tanja**.
+In a similar vein, we will use this collaboration to write the first textbook on isogeny-based cryptography: covering the basic topics needed for a newcomer to start doing research in the area.

-- Disseminate the work acheived through COST collaborations by presenting at high-profile international cryptography conferences such as Eurocrypt.
+Finally, we will disseminate the work achieved through COST collaboartions by presenting at high-profile international cryptography conferences such as Eurocrypt and ANTS.

-- Input to international standards on post-quantum cryptography such as the ongoing competition being led by NIST.
+[Chloe: Keeping this in for now]
 What we discussed:
 - Dissemination
 - Development of common understanding